jeffellin/hugo-site/content/posts/2020-05-26-Observing spring boot applications with Wavefront.md

 </dependency>
 ```

-## How to calculate the 90 Percentile within wavefront.
+## How to calculate the 90 Percentile within Wavefront.

 One common scenerio is calculating the 90th percentile of inbound requests.
 Micrometer which Spring Cloud Slueth is based on can send percentile data calculated on the client side.
 This is generally not reccomended because as you scale your application there may be multiple applications nodes serving the same requests.
 How can you rationalize the 90th percentile of 3 nodes into a single number?

-Instead, it is reccomended that you enable histograms to be sent to wavefront.
+Instead, it is reccomended that you enable histograms to be sent to Wavefront.
 This can be done via Spring `application.properties`

 ```